- Yukinori Iwaki

 - Research Interests

-With Professor Tim Hayward (2016), 'Had we but world enough, and time: integrating the dimensions of global justice', Critical Review of International Social and Political Philosophy, 19(4): 383-99.
+With Prof. Tim Hayward (2016), 'Had we but world enough, and time: integrating the dimensions of global justice', Critical Review of International Social and Political Philosophy, 19(4): 383-99.